The Hashemite Kingdom of Jordan

 Starting in Amman, most birding itineraries explore the country in two stages.
 Firstly, heading from the city into the eastern desert, one can expect to start seeing typical desert species but there are several specific sites well worth exploring.
 The first important stop is Wadi Al Butm – a tree lined wadi worth checking for migrants.
 Among the more common migrant species, birds such as White-throated Robin and Striated Scops Owl have been reported.

 The next stop is Azraq.
 Now a shadow of its former glories due to water extraction, this desert oasis has enjoyed substantial habitat restoration in the last few years and is now a must for passing birders.
 With a visitor centre, boardwalk through the reeds and hides, visitors can view the pools easily and can expect to find a good range of wetland birds and passage migrants.
 The lack of cover in the surrounding stony desert means Azraq pulls in the birds and is responsible for some excellent records in recent years.
-Highlights have included Menetries Warbler, Egyptian Nightjar and Red-wattled Lapwing.
+Highlights have included Ménétries’s Warbler, Egyptian Nightjar and Red-wattled Lapwing.
 When flooded, the low-lying desert (Qa) to the east of the reserve can hold massive numbers of waterfowl and waders.

 Eleven kilometres from Azraq is another RSCN reserve – Shaumari.
 This is another site able to pull in migrant birds since it again offers substantial cover (scrub and woodland) amid the surrounded desert.
 The road leading to this oasis allows birders good access to the desert too with Larks and Cream-coloured Coursers regularly seen.

 Heading further east, the road passes through the town of As Safawi.
 From here eastwards, you enter the basalt boulder desert.
 About 9k east of the town, among the more typical larks and wheatears it is worth looking out for the so-called Basalt Wheatear probably a dark form of Mourning Wheatear.
 The dark morph Desert Lark (subspecies annae) can also be found here.
 The boulder desert means this area is hard to explore and too far from the road without a four-wheel drive.
 However, finding these birds near to the road isn’t usually too much trouble.
-The desert near As Safawi also contains a recently discovered (1999) Ammoperdix partridge that could be an undescribed race of See-see rather than the Sand Partridge – but more research is needed.
+The desert near As Safawi also contains Ammoperdix partridge that could be an undescribed race of See-see rather than the Sand Partridge – but more research is needed.

 After exploring the eastern desert, birders usually venture south of the capital into the Jordan Valley.
 The first stop is usually the Dead Sea where one can find, hardly surprisingly, nesting Dead Sea Sparrows.
-However the whole valley area down to As Safi near the southern tip of the Dead Sea is irrigated and provides extensive unexplored habitat.
+However, the whole valley area down to As Safi near the southern tip of the Dead Sea is irrigated and provides extensive unexplored habitat.
 Heading further south, the wadis extending down from the rift margin can be explored using the roads near Fidan.
 Until recently, access along this road required military permission.
 Now things are much more straightforward to the east of the road.
 Caution should be taken around military camps and to the west of the road (the border side).
 You may be questioned if you wander too close to camps but usually out of curiosity.
 Best to ask first.
 This area provides the bird with the usually desert species: Temminck’s, Horned, Hoopoe and Desert Larks.
-Dunn’s Larks have also been found here [in 1994].
+Dunn’s Larks have also been found here.

 Heading down to the port of Aqaba, you’re in migrant heaven!
-At the right times of year you can expect Collared Flycatchers to be perching on postcard stands, Thrush Nightingales contact calling from under parked cars and explosions of Levant’s Sparrowhawks from bushes and trees as you pass them.
-No different to Eilat in this respect but in Aqaba, you will probably be the birder finding these birds.
+At the right times of year, you can expect Collared Flycatchers to be perching on postcard stands, Thrush Nightingales contact calling from under parked cars and explosions of Levant’s Sparrowhawks from bushes and trees as you pass them.
+No different to Eilat in this respect, but in Aqaba, you will probably be the birder finding these birds.
 As previously mentioned, the coastal strip is a series of irrigated allotments full of warblers, chats and pipits.
 Aqaba also has a fantastic sewage works!
 A sewage works at the top of the Red Sea has to be worth a visit!
 It is true to say that many of Jordan’s rarest sightings come from this site.
 Birds are welcome but its situation close to the border makes this a sensitive military area.
 One has to seek permission to gain access but it is well worth the hassle.
-Recent highlights include Painted Snipe, Cotton Teal, Pink-backed Pelican, Grey-headed Gull and Pacific Golden Plover.
+Highlights may include Painted Snipe, Cotton Teal, Pink-backed Pelican, Grey-headed Gull and Pacific Golden Plover.

 There are many other sites not mentioned here as this is a small sample of some of the key areas.
 Jordan is one of the most welcoming and safe countries in the Middle East and also very easy to explore.
 There are several RSCN reserves encompassing a wide range of habitats.
 Information about visiting and travelling in Jordan can be found in the websites mentioned below.
 Whilst in Jordan, it is worth putting aside time to visit some cultural sites.
-Even the most bird focussed visitor would be hard pressed not to find Petra and Jerash breathtaking.
+Even the most bird focussed visitor would be hard pressed not to find Petra and Jerash breath-taking.
 Of course, these sites are not without their birding attractions too!

 Contributors